akonecki/CodingProjects/ctci/iteration1/chapter2/READEME.md

   - if next of high is greater than x, move high by `high = high.next`
   - if next of high is equal to x, then swap value of `match_high.next.value` with `high.next.value`, move high by `high = high.next`
   - if next of high is less than x, then swap value of `match_high.next.value` with `high.next.value`, move high by `high = high.next`, swap value of `match_low.value` with `match_high.next.value`, move match_low by `match_low = match_low.next`, move match_high by `match_high = match_high.next`

+#### Problem Issues
+- none just a bit long
+- note that this is not a stable sort.

+#### Problem Solution
+- stable sort can be obtained by maintaining separate memory for lists greater and less than x.
+- solution re-arranges the nodes.
+- I doubt the solution handles multiples do to the fact that it only handles two cases and for values equal to x also fits into the less than category, which would mean it would get intertwined.
+- there solution also is based on the posisble notion that the sorting value can be virtual (the key does not exist within the list).
+This makes the problem statement quite difficult due to the assertion of to the left and to the right of in terms of key value.  if x does not exist in the linked list there is no order possible due to no motion of left or right.
+- the stable solution can be used to manage 3 independent linked lists that combines the head / tails of each to each other and return the head of the low.